DataDog/dd-sdk-ios/docs/rum_collection/crash_reporting.md

  - Symbolicated iOS crash reports
  - Trend analysis with iOS error tracking

-In order to symbolicate your stack traces, find and upload your dYSM files to Datadog.
+In order to symbolicate your stack traces, find and upload your .dSYM files to Datadog.
 Then, verify your configuration by running a test crash and restarting your application.

 Your crash reports appear in [**Error Tracking**][8].